Greg Hunt: Turnbull government (2015–2018)

 Following the change in Liberal Party leadership in September 2015, Hunt was retained as Minister for the Environment in the new Turnbull government.
 In February 2016, Hunt was named "Best Minister in the World" by a panel established by Thomson Reuters for the 2016 World Government Summit of Dubai.

 With the reelection of the Turnbull government in 2016, Hunt became the Minister for Industry, Innovation and Science in the Second Turnbull Ministry.
+Hunt was involved in the lead-up to the establishment of the Australian Space Agency, which commenced operations on 1 July 2018.
 Following the resignation of Sussan Ley as Health Minister in January 2017, Turnbull appointed Hunt as the Minister for Health and the Minister for Sport.

 In June 2017 Hunt, Michael Sukkar and Alan Tudge faced the possibility of being prosecuted for contempt of court after they made public statements criticising the sentencing decisions of two senior judges while the government was awaiting their ruling on a related appeal.
 They avoided prosecution by, eventually, making an unconditional apology to the Victorian Court of Appeal.
-During the run up to the Victorian state elections of 2018, Hunt participated in the African gangs moral panic by stating "We know that African gang crime in some areas [of Victoria] is clearly out of control. [...]
+During the run up to the Victorian state elections of 2018, Hunt participated in the African gangs crime debate by stating "We know that African gang crime in some areas [of Victoria] is clearly out of control. [...]
 The failure is not police, but the Premier."

-In Turnbull's 2020 autobiography A Bigger Picture, he described Hunt as "widely distrusted by his colleagues" and stated that he "all too often used abusive and vulgar language towards others", including to his department secretary Martin Bowles.
+In December 2017, Hunt's official Twitter account was seen to like a pornographic account's post, which became publicly visible.
+He denied having liked the post and instead claimed that he was hacked and called on the Australian Federal Police (AFP) to investigate.
+The AFP announced in May 2018, that after investigations, hackers were not the cause of the incident.